vele616/monorepo/packages/jobboard/website/content/senior-full-stack-js-developer-remote-work-cobbleweb-ZdfgX.md

 *   Adoption of Agile methodologies
 *   Experience with techniques such as TDD, continuous integration and continuous delivery
 *   Experience with test automation using JEST/ Mocha , Jenkins, Selenium or other testing framework would be advantageous
-*   RabbitMQ, Redis, AWSor Elastisearch is a plus
+*   RabbitMQ, Redis, AWS or Elastisearch is a plus
 *   Be willing to help your teammates, share your knowledge with them, and learn from them.
 *   Be open to receiving feedback.
 *   Be conscientious and have a good work ethic.